igormcoelho/view_wrapper/README.md

 # view_wrapper
-A reasonably safe C++20 library for view and range containers in C++
+A reasonably safe header-only C++20 library for view and range containers in C++

-## What do I need this library?
+## Do I need this library?

 This library is about **views**, which are **immutable** and lightweight types, that allow *remote* manipulation of heavier objects.